-Catherine Amory Codman signed on June 24, 1907 (6825) Isabella Stewart Gardner”s visit August 6-8, 1907 was remembered through a four line poem.
+Catherine Amory Codman signed on June 24, 1907.
+(6825) Isabella Stewart Gardner’s visit August 6-8, 1907 was remembered through a four-line poem.
 (6826) Catherine A. Codman returned on August 9, 1907 (6827) and again September 16-21, 1907.
-(6828) Frederic Ruthven Galacar”s visit in 1907 was in mid-September which he remembered with a two-line German phrase.
+(6828) Frederic Ruthven Galacar’s visit in 1907 was in mid-September and he left a two-line German phrase.
 (Ibid)

 Bertha Cushing Child visited in 1908 as did Emma Burrage.
 (6829) Catherine Amory Codman visited September 21-28, 1908.
 (6830)

 During April 24-28, 1909 Rosamond Lang and L. A. Wells visited, and after Malcolm Lang’s signature dated July 3-6, 1909 is the phrase in his hand, “A fire lighted every night and not for looks either.”
 M. R. Lang and C. A. Codman signed for the period July 15-25, 1909.
 A note at the end of the page said: “Malcolm and I came by electric car all the way from Boston.
 5 hrs 25 minutes.”
 (6830) During the last third of the Guestbook are various photos of the farm and various people who had visited.